Jeff Monken: Army

 On December 30, 2013, Monken was introduced as the 37th head coach of the Army Black Knights football program.
 Monken's Army tenure started slow, with a 4–8 2014 season and 2–10 2015 season, including a loss to Joe Moorhead's FCS Fordham Rams.
 In 2018, he became the first head coach to lead Army to three consecutive bowl appearances, consecutive 10-win seasons, and its first ever 11-win season.
 These resulted in a final AP Poll ranking of No. 19 and final Coaches Poll ranking of No. 20 for Monken's 2018 Black Knights, the highest the Black Knights had finished in the final polls since legendary Army coach Earl 'Red' Blaik's 1958 squad.
 It also resulted in the Cadets winning their eighth Lambert Trophy (signifying the Black Knights as the best team in the East in Division I FBS), but their first since that 1958 team.
 Following his team's 2018 accomplishments, Coach Monken was awarded the George Munger Collegiate Coach of the Year Award by the Maxwell Football Club, the Vince Lombardi College Football Coach of the Year Award by the Lombardi Foundation, and the President's Award by the Touchdown Club of Columbus.
 In 2021, Monken was awarded the ECAC Division I FBS Football Coach of the Year Award.
+In the 2022 and 2023 seasons, he led the Black Knights to consecutive 6–6 seasons.

 Personal life

 Monken graduated from Joliet Central High School in Joliet, Illinois in 1985.
-He is a cousin of Todd Monken, the current offensive coordinator for the Baltimore Ravens.
+He is the cousin of Todd Monken, the current head coach of the Cleveland Browns.
 A dozen of Monken's family members, including his father, Mike, and brother, Tom, have coached football at the high school, college, or professional level.
 Monken was inducted into the Millikin Athletics Hall of Fame in October 2013.